LearnWithDhruv/Instagram_Backend/README.md

    - View comments on a post.
 7. **User Feed**: Retrieve posts from followed users in reverse chronological order with pagination.

-### Bonus Features:
-- Placeholder for potential bonus features like search, notifications, or analytics.

 ---

 ## Project Setup